25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 functional hidden storage solutions

-Space is gold in a van.
+Space is very important in a camperhome.
 That is why hidden storage benches are genius.
 If a seat doesn’t also hold my gear, I don’t want it.

-Build these multi-functional benches to look cool, but pile on the cushions.
+Build multi-functional benches that look cool and store your clothes.
+But please pile on the cushions.
 Your back will thank you later.

-The best part is inside.
-I use secret spots for my chocolate stash. organizing systems are what you need to employ so your stuff doesn’t rattle like loose change down the highway.
+In my campervans, I have secret spots for my chocolate stash that double as seats. organizing systems are what you need to employ so your stuff doesn’t rattle like loose change down the highway.

 Coastal Lighting Fixtures